X-Alleroi/Password-Protected-Website/README.md

 # Protected Website with Passcode

-This project demonstrates a protected website that requires a passcode for access.
+This project demonstrates a password protected website that requires a passcode for access.
 It consists of a simple frontend interface and a backend HTTP server implemented in Python.

 ## Description

-The protected website project showcases a basic implementation of password-protected content.
+The website project showcases a basic implementation of password-protected content.
 It includes a frontend interface where users can enter a passcode, and a backend server that validates the passcode and grants access to protected content if the passcode is correct.

 ## Features

 - User-friendly frontend with an HTML form for entering the passcode.
-- Backend server that validates the passcode and provides access to protected content.
+- Backend server that validates the passcode and provides access to password locked content.
 - Protection against unauthorized access to the secret content.

 ## Prerequisites